-Wear it tucked in or out with our Lena Silk Pants or Skirt.
-Layering becomes a great option for the winter with our Fine Knit Sweaters.
+Wear it tucked in or out with our Silk Pants or Silk Skirt.
 Add character to the look by knotting-up the collar or just leave it out of the layering!

 Check out different shirts for women.